Sinpo South Shipyard Update: New Vehicles Emerge, Still Suggestive of SLBM Test Preparations

 While not visible, it is presumed that the North’s existing SINPO-class experimental ballistic missile submarine (SSBA) remains berthed along the dock under the approximately 102-meter-by-13-meter removable canopy—installed to restrict overhead observation.
 Additionally, there are no visible indications in the imagery that the highly anticipated “newly built submarine”—North Korea’s first true ballistic missile submarine—has been launched.

-The activity noted in our last report around the static test stand on the south side of the Sinpo South Shipyard appears to have diminished somewhat as the number of vehicles or equipment positioned around the rail-mounted service stand and launch pad strong arm (used to raise a launch tube or missile into the vertical position for testing) have decreased.
+The activity noted in our last report around the pop-up test stand on the south side of the Sinpo South Shipyard appears to have diminished somewhat as the number of vehicles or equipment positioned around the rail-mounted service stand and launch pad strong arm (used to raise a launch tube or missile into the vertical position for testing) have decreased.
 Little other activity is noted elsewhere in the area of the Sinpo South Shipyard.